rkuma183/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

    * https://gallery.azure.ai/projects - collection of scripts, notebooks, and/or data designed to support the everyday work of data scientists.

-   PROTIP: There is not many views, so you're one of the early adopter visionaries!

    https://github.com/plaidml/plaidml

    https://gallery.azure.ai/models (.ONNX or .WinML files) for download - to build projects and solutions.